 Did you know taste buds are considered an organ?
 Yes, those small, sensitive bumps on your tongue are what allow you to taste big flavors like sour, salty, bitter, and sweet.
-While you have thousands of them on your tongue, it only takes one swollen taste bud to make you pretty uncomfortable.
+Taste buds are also known as taste receptor cells, and while you have thousands of them on your tongue, taste cells can be sensitive to certain stimuli, and it only takes one swollen taste bud to make you pretty uncomfortable.

 What Causes Swollen Taste Buds?